Nan1t/NanoLimbo/README.md

 5. Configure it as you want and restart server.

 I recommend you to set parameter `debugLevel` to `0` when you finish testing server and run it into production.
 This will disable some useless for production information in the console.
+For example, warnings about undefined packets.

 ### About player info forwarding